 From the word go Brazilian women had their fingers in all Brazil’s big pie moments.

-Campaigning, saving the planet and inspiring all women around the world, I think there’s a lesson or two to be learnt from Brazilian women.
+Campaigning, saving the planet and inspiring women around the world.
+I think there’s a lesson or 2 to be learnt from Brazilian women.

 Let’s start at the beginning…